claranet/terraform-signalfx-detectors/modules/smart-agent_system-diskio/README.md

 - any OpenTelemetry receiver not based on an existing Smart Agent monitor is not available from old agent so related modules in this repository use `otel-collector` as source name.

+Check the [Related documentation](#related-documentation) section for more detailed and specific information about this module dependencies.

+System disk weighted io usage detector is disabled by default.
+It may be useful in some specific cases where system disk io usage detector show usage above 100% because of multi-queued IOs due to device or driver, please enable it only if you understand what it implies.
+See [Linux kernel documentation](https://docs.kernel.org/admin-guide/iostats.html).

+You must explicitely enable collection of those metrics on Agent:
+- system.disk.io_time
+- system.disk.weighted_io_time

 ### Metrics